 Millions of seniors in the United States rely on Medicare.
-Over 62.4 million individuals, as of late 2020, were enrolled in a Medicare health plan, and each year that number typically rises.
+Over 64.5 million individuals, as of late 2022, were eligible for Medicare, and each year that number typically rises.

 What Is Medicare?

 Medicare is the U.S. federal health insurance program for individuals who are 65 years old or older.
 Individuals younger than this with specific disabilities such as, amyotrophic lateral sclerosis, or permanent kidney failure can also qualify for Medicare.
 Medicare helps with healthcare costs, but it will not cover all medical expenses or most long-term care costs.

 Medicare Part A (Hospital Insurance)